AbanoubPhelopos/TwitterClone/README.md

 - **Twitter.Application**: Manages models, business services, and database interactions.
 - **Twitter.Contract**: Includes all Data Transfer Objects (DTOs) used across the application.

-## 🛡️ Security

-The application implements secure user authentication and authorization mechanisms to protect user data.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## 🤝 Connect